Large Cap Stock Twilio Inc. (TWLO) is a Overweight – Analysts

 Twilio Inc. (NYSE:TWLO) trade information

-Sporting 1.29% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Tuesday, Sep 01 when the TWLO stock price touched $283.34 or saw a rise of 3.56%.
-Year-to-date, Twilio Inc. shares have moved 178.02%, while the 5-day performance has seen it change 9.51%.
-Over the past 30 days, the shares of Twilio Inc. (NYSE:TWLO) have changed -1.51%.
-Short interest in the company has seen 10.08 Million shares shorted with days to cover at 3.35.
+Despite being -5.99% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Tuesday, Sep 01 when the TWLO stock price touched $283.34 or saw a rise of 17.59%.
+Year-to-date, Twilio Inc. shares have moved 137.59%, while the 5-day performance has seen it change -11.7%.
+Over the past 30 days, the shares of Twilio Inc. (NYSE:TWLO) have changed -17.71%.
+Short interest in the company has seen 10.08 Million shares shorted with days to cover at 3.33.

 Twilio Inc. (TWLO) estimates and forecasts